Daughter of IS victim: 'I will never forgive'

 British aid worker David Haines was beheaded by Islamic State group militants in Syria in 2014.

-Facing her father's killers in a US court today, Bethany Haines read her impact statement.
+Facing her father's killers in a US court on Friday, Bethany Haines read her impact statement.

 She spoke with the BBC about mourning her father and the search for his body.